sweattep/ancient_quotes/README.md

 >But the midwives feared Elohim, and did not do as the sovereign of Mitsrayim commanded them, and kept the male children alive.

 >Do not stand in a place of danger trusting in miracles

+>The man who has confidence in himself gains the confidence of others